TimTr/Dotfiles/readme.md

 **ZSH settings** - sets up the prompt, `PATH`, and other basic settings for a basic ZSH shell setup.
 Most of these settings are included in the `zshrc.sh` file to be installed into `~/.zshrc` by the setup script.

 **local.sh** - Creates a file called `~/local.sh` (if doesn't exist) that you can customize with settings that do not belong checked into GitHub, for instance set certain keys, or environment variables.
+This is also the file to add things like feature flags (variables)during development of a new feature, or to enable internal build settings.

 ### Other smaller features